Mierdin/pyflex/README.md

 # STATUS

-WORK IN PROGRESS - UNDER ACTIVE DEVELOPMENT
+WORK IN PROGRESS - Under more or less passive development

 # SUPPORTED PRODUCTS